aboutcode-org/aboutcode/docs/source/archive/gsoc/reports/2025/vulnerablecode_michael.rst

 .. note::
-   A PURL (Package URL) is a universal way to identify and locate software packages. `More on PURL <https://github.com/package-url>`_
+   A PURL (Package URL) is a universal way to identify and locate software packages. `More on PURL <https://github.com/package-url/purl-spec>`_

 Project Design and Architecture
 -------------------------------

-The new live importers system builds on existing batch importers, while introducing a parallel registry and execution model for package-first runs.
+The new live importers system builds on existing batch importers, while introducing a parallel registry and asynchronous execution model for package-first runs.

 Importer Registries
 ^^^^^^^^^^^^^^^^^^^